two4teezee/brokenIKEMEN-Glyphs/readme.md

 This release uses Kenney's ["Input Prompts Pixel 16x"](https://www.kenney.nl/assets/input-prompts-pixel-16) as a starting point for the buttons, some of the motions, and color palette cues.
 Big shout out to them for this work.

-These glyphs are provided under the Creative Commons CC0 license.
+These glyphs are provided under the Creative Commons Zero 1.0 license (`cc0-1.0`).